AMD-RIPS/ST-2019/Data Generation/Glitchify/README.md

 python3 glitchify.py -i input_folder -t screen_tearing

+python3 glitchify.py  -i input_folder -o output_folder -ot video  -interval 60 -t discoloration -output_array True

-python3 glitchify.py  -i input_folder -o output_folder -ot video  -interval 60  -save_normal_frames False -t discoloration -output_array True
+python3 glitchify.py  -i input_folder -o output_folder -ot video  -interval 60 -t discoloration -output_array True -is_output_resized True new_height 224 new_width 256

 #### Description:

-This program takes in videos and adds selected glitches to the selected regions in the frames.
-The outputs are images (in png format and numpy arrays) or videos.
+This program takes in videos and/or images, and adds selected glitches to the selected regions in the frames.
+The outputs are images (in png format and numpy arrays) or videos (in avi format).
 The types of glitches are listed below:

 1. discoloration